buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 One of the reasons that LEGO is such a much-loved product is the fact that **from a series of individual building blocks you can make almost anything you put your mind to**.
 You’re limited only by your imagination.

-Just like LEGO blocks can be combined to create relatively complicated constructions, so, too, **complex interfaces are created from relatively simple elements**.
+Just like LEGO blocks can be combined to create relatively complicated constructions, so, too, **complex interfaces can be created from relatively simple elements**.

 Break apart any page – whether it’s desktop-, mobile- or wrist-based – and you’ll see that it’s created from a series of elements and components. **Mastering how to draw these different elements and components will put you in a position to create anything your UI requires.**